Charges have been laid against six people accused of operating three clandestine drug labs in Richmond.

 The charges, which include drug and firearm offences, stem from an eight-month long investigation launched by Richmond RCMP’s Organized Crime Unit in March 2020.

 The six individuals were arrested on Oct.
-28, 2020, when Mounties carried out a series of raids on the clandestine labs, connected to properties at 6340 Comstock Road, 4171 Blundell Road and 5406 Maple Road.
+28, 2020, when Mounties carried out a series of raids on the clandestine labs, connected to properties at 6340 Comstock Road, 5406 Maple Road and a property in the 4100 block of Blundell Road.

 At the time, police found more than $200,000, 70 silver bars, five vehicles, 4 luxury watches and 23 mobile phones, which were submitted to the BC Civil Forfeiture service.
 A civil forfeiture lawsuit was later filed in BC Supreme Court.